Soko101/PROJECTS/README.md

-# PROJECTS
+# PROJECT
-- This Repository contains all projects that Soko has undertaken during his undergraduate
-- Period at St. Lawrence University
-- Some projects are personal endeavors while others are course assigned
-- Sample Projects include STOCK MARKET, DEBUGGING and Coverage
+- This is a stock market simulation project done in Java
+- compares prices and quantities between buyers and sellers